Club: Derby County FC | Opening: 1997 | Capacity: 33,597 seats

 History and description

-The iPro Stadium, previously known as Pride Park Stadium, replaced Derby’s old Baseball Ground, which was left after further renovations to turn it into an all-seater turned out to be impractical.
+The iPro Stadium, previously known as Pride Park Stadium, replaced Derby’s old Baseball Ground, which Derby left after further renovations to turn it into an all-seater turned out to be impractical.

 First plans for a move away from the Baseball Ground were made in the early 1990s, but it took several unsuccessful attempts before the club found a suitable site for a new stadium.
 Construction of Pride Park Stadium finally started in 1996, and it took just one year for the stadium to be completed.

-Pride Park Stadium was officially opened on the 18th of July 1997 by Queen Elizabeth II.
+Pride Park Stadium was officially opened on 18 July 1997 by Queen Elizabeth II.
 The first match was played about two weeks later when Italian side Sampdoria visited the stadium for a friendly.
 Vincenzo Montella scored the first goal at the stadium, and the only one during the match.

 In later years, a few thousand additional seats were added to the stadium, resulting in its current capacity.

-Pride Park Stadium got renamed iPro Stadium in December 2013 following the agreement of a £7 million sponsorship deal with iPro.
+Pride Park Stadium got renamed iPro Stadium in December 2013 following a sponsorship deal, but got name back Pride Park Stadium in 2016.

 Address: Pride Park Stadium, Derby, DE24 8XL

-Tickets for Derby County games can be bought online, by phone +44 (0) 871 472 1884, or in person at the ticket office at Pride Park Stadium.
+Tickets for Derby County games can be bought online, or in the club store at Pride Park Stadium.

-If tickets remain, these can be bought at the gates of the stadium on the day of the match.
-Derby only sell out the occasional high-profile match like the derby with Nottingham Forest.
+If tickets remain, these can be bought at the ticket office at the stadium on the day of the match.
+Derby’s attendances are however amongst the highest in the Championship and they occasionally sell out a high-profile match.

 Email email@example.com for more information.